Enabling login/logout (SSO users)

 If you need to disable/re-enable someone's login:

 - Go to Administration settings > User accounts and data > Edit, Invite, Disable users

 - Search for the user and then click EDIT next to their name

-- Click on Save changes at the bottom of the screen
+- Click on Save changes at the top of the screen

 At the bottom you will find Password settings and can be used accordingly to help reduce security risks.
 You can choose to enforce strong passwords and/or have users change their passwords after a certain number of days.